All-knowledge/pandemic_overview/README.md

 -
 -

-## What role does history have to do with this pandemic
+## What are some historical events we might want to recall when considering this pandemic
 -
 -